Have a read on below at some quick stats and facts on the Toronto Blue Jays to get you started:

 As of February 2021, the Blue Jays are aiming to start the 2021 season at the Rogers Centre.
 However, there exists uncertainty over whether the Ontario government will let them play there to start the season.
 The Jays could potentially play some of the season at the TD Ballpark in Dunedin, Florida, the team’s spring training facility.

 If you are a fan of the Toronto Blue Jays, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Toronto Blue Jays have the star power to make it all the way to the playoffs in 2021?
+Do the Toronto Blue Jays have the star power to make it all the way to the playoffs and win the World Series in 2021?

 The 2021 season will be one of uncertainty for the Toronto Blue Jays.
 The team has some of the best young talents in the sport, but whether they will play at the Rogers Centre remains unclear.